Maria Fernanda Lay

-Maria Fernanda Lay (born 1954) is a politician in East Timor.
-She has been a member of the National Parliament of East Timor since 2007.
+Maria Fernanda Lay (born 1954) is a politician in Timor-Leste.
+She has been a member of the National Parliament of Timor-Leste since 2007.
 In 2023, she was elected as president of the National Parliament, becoming the first woman to lead the body.

 Early life and education

-Maria Fernanda Lay was born in 1954 in Baucau, East Timor.
+Maria Fernanda Lay was born in 1954 in Baucau, Portuguese Timor.
 She holds a bachelor's degree from a telecommunications school in Bandung, Indonesia.

 Career

-While Indonesia still occupied East Timor, Lay worked as a manager at Timor Telecom.
+While Indonesia still occupied Timor-Leste, Lay worked as a manager at Timor Telekom.
 She later worked as a project manager for the U.S. Agency for International Development.

 Lay subsequently pursued a political career as a member of the National Congress for Timorese Reconstruction (CNRT) party.
-She first gained a seat in the National Parliament of East Timor in the 2007 elections, taking office on August 6, 2007.
+She first gained a seat in the National Parliament of Timor-Leste in the 2007 elections, taking office on August 6, 2007.
 In her time in Parliament, she has served in leadership roles on various commissions.